noamross/jekyll-site/_posts/2013-01-07-sod-readings.md

 title: "Quals Reading: Sudden Oak Death"
 author: "Noam Ross"
 tags: [quals, SOD]
-date: "13-01-04 16:37:32"
+date: "13-01-07 10:07:16"
 layout: post
 ---

-My study system is Sudden Oak Death (SOD) in california Forests, so my examiner [David Rizzo] has given me plenty of readings on the subject.
+My study system is Sudden Oak Death (SOD) in California Forests, so my examiner [David Rizzo] has given me plenty of readings on the subject.

 There's too much for a pithy summary here, but some highlights about the